 You can’t help getting older, but you don’t have to get old.

-I have ran just one marathon to date.
+I have run just one marathon to date.
 It was in a time of just over 4 hours, but that was many years ago.
-It was one of my goals that I had in life.
+It was one of the goals that I had in life.

 He began his running career well into his eighties when most people find it hard even going for a long walk.
 Brilliant man, who at 100 years of age became the oldest man ever to run a marathon.
 This happened in Toronto when he completed this world record feat.